SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 ---
 layout: page
-title: Configuring SlimeVR firmware project
 parent: Updating SlimeVR Tracker firmware
 nav_order: 1
 ---

-# Configuring the SlimeVR Firmware Files
+# Configuring the firmware project
 {:.no_toc}

-Before uploading your firmware you will need to edit the project in order to match your specific configuration.
+In order to build SlimeVR firmware and upload it to your tracker, you need to configure the project to match your specific hardware configuration.
+To do this, you need to modify two files: `platformio.ini` and `defines.h`.

-These two files are the platformIo ini file, which handles your WiFi board and the defines.h file, which handles your IMU (rotation, type and how it is connected to the WiFi board).

 ## Table of contents
 {:.no_toc}